Sainsbury's On the go

 Until the 1990s, the Sainsbury's business model included building large supermarkets close to major roads.
 Despite this, none of them became official service stations, although customers used some of them as unofficial ones.

-- Alfreton (A38)
+- Alfreton (Sainsbury's On the go) (A38)

-- Bilbrough Top (A64) (eastbound only)
+- Bilbrough Top (Sainsbury's On the go) (A64)

 - Birchanger Green (Sainsbury's Local) (M11/A120)